MichaelSiever/Web-Programming-Portfolio/README.md

 2. Various copyrighted images show up in Assignment 4/5.
 No citations are provided because the professor did not require it.
 This is the only instance in all of my portfolio that uses copyrighted images.
 All other images are provided by myself or were obtained from PixaBay.
+3. Assignment 8 requires the console window/inspector be open to view the result of clicking on the buttons.
-3. Assignments 3-9 and the Final Project use external CSS and JavaScript (JS) files for the most part.
+4. Assignments 3-9 and the Final Project use external CSS and JavaScript (JS) files for the most part.
 Professor Katrompas says this is generally considered the best practice, and I carried this practice over to the next class, even though for the most part, external files were not required by Dr. Martinez unless explicitly stated in the instructions.